HiroTex/OSD-XMB/README.md

 	- More global options (Cheats) are set on the "Game Settings" Plugin in the	"Settings" Category.

 > [!WARNING]
-> If your PS2 has an uncompatible modchip, the next feature must be disabled or else it will crash after the boot sequence.
+> The next feature is disabled by default, if you enable it and the app crashes after the boot sequence, your PS2 has an uncompatible modchip and you must disable the feature manually.
 Read [The App freezes exactly after the Boot sequence](#troubleshooting).

 - **Launch PS1 and PS2 games from Discs**: